 Note: Just turning in a revision does not guarantee you will receive a higher grade.
 In the event that the revised draft grade is actually lower than the original assignment, you will receive the higher of the two grades; however, a higher revision grade always replaces the original grade, so if you are prepared to work hard, your grade will most likely benefit.
 See the class web page for more information on the major paper rewrite.
-Please see the class web page's assignments section for more explicit details.
+Please see the class web page's assignments section for more explicit details on the Major Paper Rewrite Option.